Vietnam.vn - Nền tảng quảng bá Việt Nam

 The CareIntelligence for Oncology app can summarize clinical data and identify when patients are off-course.
 It alerts patients when they miss tests, so doctors can determine the best next steps for treatment.

-“For cancer patients, the treatment journey can span years and involve many visits,” says Kass-Hout.
+“For cancer patients, the treatment journey can last for years and involve many visits,” says Kass-Hout.

-CareIntelligence for Oncology can also help identify relevant clinical tests that a patient is eligible for, saving oncologists hours of work, said Chelsea Vane, vice president of digital products at GE HealthCare.
+CareIntelligence for Oncology can also help identify relevant clinical tests that patients are eligible for, saving oncologists hours of work, said Chelsea Vane, vice president of digital products at GE HealthCare.
 That process previously required doctors to search databases, memorize parameters, make exclusions, and pore over patient records to determine the appropriate treatment plan.
 “What we’re doing is eliminating that,” Vane said.

 Công cụ AI giúp bác sĩ chẩn đoán và điều trị ung thư- Ảnh 2.